 Constant schleps to Costco and expensive and mostly Itaewon-bound foreigner markets can be a drag.
 Smart foodies turned entrepreneurs are working to make your life easier and more delicious by crafting the food you miss to be delivered to your door.
 We have tracked down businesses doing just that and tasted what they have to offer.
 The most work required of you is getting to the ATM to make that bank transfer.
 Happy eating!

-Hummus in Korea: The list of foods difficult to find in is growing shorter, but hummus remains among the most elusive.
+Hummus in Korea*: The list of foods difficult to find in is growing shorter, but hummus remains among the most elusive.
 Chickpeas, the heart of hummus, are also scarce.
 Seoul has handfuls of Middle Eastern and Israeli-style restaurants where hummus can be had, but finding the stuff at a grocery store is a true rarity.
 No, not even at most Costcos.
 It’s that dire.
-Thanks to the entrepreneurial godsend of Hummus in Korea, that void is no longer.
+Thanks to the entrepreneurial godsend of Hummus in Korea, that void has been filled.
 Katie Eichten worked at making the hummus she loved and missed at home in Bundang, and, you guessed it, turned it into a business.
 Hummus in Korea consists of her and her partner Jared.
 Their user friendly (I was truly delighted at how easy it was) website offers hummus individually for around W6,500 or the economical Hummus Variety Packs of three or four.
 Pita bread is available too.
 The hummus is basic and, though not as thick as a Western name-brand, just as flavorful and lower in salt.
 The Green Olive Goddess and the Enticing Eggplant come recommended.

 Alien’s Day Out Bakeshop: If you follow the blog, you know Mipa of Alien’s Day Out makes life in Korea adorably fun and delicious, particularly for her fellow vegans.
 Mipa’s first passion is baked goods, and her Alien’s Day Out Bakeshop delivers dairy-less, egg-less sweets to your door.
 Cookies, muffins and breads can be had for standard delivery, and cakes for special order are also available.
-The Bakeshop has JUST opened a brick-and-mortar location called PLANT in Itaewon.
+The Bakeshop has JUST opened a brick-and-mortar location called in Itaewon.
 Try her bolder flavors like the surprisingly addictive Pomegranate Cookie Bites or her Spicy Chocolate Snickerdoodles.
 The classics are there too, including Banana Chocolate Chip muffins that almost taste healthy, as well as a gluten-free chocolate chip cookie.
 Shipping on most orders is W4,000.

 EZ Shop Korea: From cured meats to Gillette razor blades to steak rubs to Velveeta Shells & Cheese, EZ Shop is a one stop.
 The business began as a way to get Costco-specific items delivered to your door without the Costco hassle.
 EZShop does carry a large selection of Kirkland and Costco-only brands, but its offerings extend beyond that; some clothing items from stores such as Target and Victoria’s Secret are also available for purchase.
 Delivering to all corners of Korea — yup, even Jeju! — EZ Shop Korea is truly the ultimate online foreign food market for anyone a bit out of Itaewon bounds.
 If you can think of it, they probably have it.
 Not just sour cream but light sour cream.
 A variety of gluten-free and organic foods are also offered.
 No membership fee is required (unlike Costco) but you do need to register with the site in order for delivery.